gsilvapt/pmz/README.md

 # Usage
 To maximize productivity, this project is configuration based, hence you can find a `.pmz.yaml.example` file with variables you will need to update to your own use case.
 Make a copy in your home directory and remove the `.example` suffix.

 * `pmz new` adds a new note - it creates a directory with the current timestamp and a `README.md` file inside.
 * `pmz search` allows searching for keywords in notes' titles.
 Afterwards, user can either open or request more to display file contents.
+* `pmz update` pulls changes from the remote repository into your local copy. **Only selected branch is supported**.
+* `pmz save` pushes the changes to the remote repository. **Only selected branch is supported.**

 ## Templates
 The program supports a custom template for a new note.
 It can have the format you want, as long as it contains the